dmarcr1997/ros-pi-mapping-bot/README.md

-# QRoq: A Learning Rover for Harsh Environments
+# QRoq: A Self Learning Rover for Harsh Environments
 <img src="./images/1000007142.jpg" />
 PQRoq is a reinforcement learning–based rover designed to simulate autonomous survival in remote areas.
-It leverages Python based ROS-Nodes, Raspberry Pi 3B, LIDAR, IR sensor, and a heatmap-based environment tracker to safely find optimal resting zones while avoiding thermal and obstacle hazards.
+It leverages Python-based ROS-Nodes, Raspberry Pi 3B, LIDAR, IR sensors, and a heatmap-based environment tracker to safely find optimal resting zones while avoiding thermal and obstacle hazards.

 ## 🚀 Features

 - **Reinforcement Learning (Q-Learning)** to teach the rover survival behavior and allow it to learn to traverse any environment
 - **IR and LIDAR sensor integration** for hazard detection
-- **Thermal + Obstacle Heatmap** visualization run on windows computer using pygame and heatmap json served via Flask from the PI
+- **Thermal + Obstacle Heatmap** visualization run on Windows computer using pygame and heatmap json served via Flask from the PI
 - **Modular ROS Node Architecture** for rapid upgrades and algorithm experimentation

 ## 🧠 Tech Stack